top of page

 On rare occasions, if a student has to repeat an assessment more than twice in order to achieve a pass, a reassessment fee may be chargeable.
 Full details are provided in our Learner Agreement.

-On graduation, should you choose to join RAMP or any other professional associations or registers, any charges associated with this are your responsibility.
+On graduation, should you choose to join RAMP, IRVAP or any other professional associations or registers, any charges associated with this are your responsibility.

 Where will I have to go for my practical training?